Shivansh-Shah/Imdb_movie/README.md

 ## Features
 -   ** Web Scraping** :

-     They are the source for our App's database and Visualisation
+     Data scraped from the 2 websites are our source for our App's database and Visualisation

 -   ** Database management** :